Optometry Practice Finances: A Complete Guide to Building a Profitable Practice

 Establish your line of credit before you need it.
 Banks lend most readily to businesses that don’t desperately need the money.

-Technology Investments That Pay Returns
+Which Technology Investments Pay Returns?

 Not all technology spending improves optometry practice finances.
 Focus investments on systems that directly impact revenue or significantly reduce costs.